eclipse-hawkbit/hawkbit/README.md

 We are not providing an off the shelf installation ready hawkBit update server.
 However, we recommend to check out the [Example Application](examples/hawkbit-example-app) for a runtime ready Spring Boot based update server that is empowered by hawkBit.
 In addition we have [guide](https://github.com/eclipse/hawkbit/wiki/Run-hawkBit) for setting up a complete landscape.

+# hawkBit (Spring boot) starters

+Next to the [Example Application](examples/hawkbit-example-app) we are also providing a set of [Spring Boot Starters](hawkbit-starters) to quick start your own [Spring Boot](https://projects.spring.io/spring-boot/) based application.

 #### Clone and build hawkBit
 ```
 $ git clone https://github.com/eclipse/hawkbit.git